Countly/countly-sdk-documentation/cpp/next.md

 </p>
 <div class="callout callout--info">
   <p>
-    If you are in doubt about the correctness of your Countly SDK integration you can learn more about methods to verify it from
+    If you are in doubt about the correctness of your Countly SDK integration, you can learn more about methods to verify it from
     <a href="https://support.count.ly/hc/en-us/articles/900000908046-Getting-started-with-SDKs#how-to-validate-your-countly-integration" target="blank">here</a>.
   </p>